loveemu/snsfopt/README.md

   : I am paranoid, and wish to assume that any data within [bytes] bytes of a used byte,
     is also used

+`--offset [load offset]`
+  : Load offset of the base snsflib file.
+    (The option works only if the input is SNES ROM file)

 #### File Processing Modes

 `-f [snsf files]`